ahmed-najem/projects/README.md

 [CRUD.py] (Python/crud.py) | A script that executes CRUD using Python 2, PyMySQL and MySQL server

 ##On the Horizon
-Look here for information on my upcoming project!
+Look here for information on my upcoming projects!